aurelia/aurelia/docs/user-docs/developer-guides/router-lite/viewports.md

 In the example, clicking the first anchor loads the `products` component in the `list` viewport and the details of the product with #{`id`} into the `details` viewport.
 The second anchor facilitates loading only the the details of the product with #{`id`} into the `details` viewport.

+{% hint style="info" %}
+For more details about navigating and instructions for router-lite, please refer the [documentation](navigating.md).
+{% endhint %}

-## Specifying a viewport on a route
+### Specifying a viewport name on a route

-Routes will load in the default viewport element by default if there are one or more viewports.
-However, routes can be told to load into a specific viewport.
+By default, the routes/components are loaded into the first available viewport, when there is no viewport instruction is present.
+However, the routes can also be configured, such that a configured route is allowed to be loaded only in a certain viewport.
+To this end, use the `viewport` option of the [route configuration](./configuring-routes.md).

 ```typescript
 import { IRouteableComponent, routes } from "@aurelia/router";